 Most people who use search engines don’t look beyond the first three or four listings that the search engine gives them.
 If you can appear high up the search listing, you will attract a lot more visitors to your web site and your business.
-Techniques to move your web site up the search listings are known as ‘search engine optimization’ or SEO.
+Techniques to move your website up the search listings are known as ‘search engine optimization’ or SEO.

-To be truly successful with SEO and your online marketing you need to start early.
+According to website specialists Hosting Foundry UK, to be truly successful with SEO and your online marketing you need to start early.
 SEO should be ingrained within every inch of your business and should be considered a strategy not a tactic.
 It’s worth the effort.

 Starting a business often means managing a tight budget and prioritising your most immediate problems.
 That obviously means a lot of other business tasks fall by the wayside.
 It is one of the reasons why SEO so often falls into the ‘long term strategy’ bin and rarely climbs out.